Glossary of Health Insurance Terms

 Group health plans may be self-insured or fully insured.
 A plan is self-insured (or self-funded), when the employer assumes the financial risk for providing health care benefits to its employees.
 A plan is fully insured when all benefits are guaranteed under a contract of insurance that transfers that risk to an insurer.

 The ability of a health insurance plan to meet all of its financial obligations.
-State insurance regulators carefully monitor the solvency of all health insurance plans and require corrective action if a plan's financial situation becomes hazardous.
+The Division of Insurance carefully monitor the solvency of all health insurance plans and require corrective action if a plan's financial situation becomes hazardous.
 In extreme circumstances, a state may seize control of a plan that is in danger of insolvency.

 Usual, Customary and Reasonable charge (UCR)